Single Origin vs Blend

 Or why Single Origin?

-Because then again, maybe you like ripe blueberry notes so much, that when you brew your Ethiopian Supernatural in a press pot, you want nothing else to confound the flavor.
+Because then again, maybe you like ripe blueberry notes so much, that when you brew our limited release Ethiopian Super Natural in a press pot, you want nothing else to confound the flavor.

 The truth lies in your own palate

 As always, we encourage you to explore options to see which resonates most with your taste.
-One woman’s Kenya is another bloke’s Major Dickason’s Blend.
+One woman’s Brazil is another bloke’s Major Dickason’s Blend.